 |The environment isn't suitable for UAT or performance testing.||The environment is suitable for UAT and performance testing.|

 Tier-1 environment: Develop and test – One develop/test instance is provided for the duration of the subscription.
-This instance is a non-production single-box instance that the customer can use as an automated build environment, or to customize Finance and Operations and do unit testing for the changes.
+This instance is a non-production single-box instance that the customer can use as an automated build environment, or to customize and perform unit testing for the changes.
 Additional develop/test instances can be purchased separately as an optional add-on.

 Tier-2 environment: Standard Acceptance Testing – One Standard Acceptance Testing (UAT) instance is provided for the duration of the subscription.
 This instance is a non-production multi-box instance that customers can use for UAT, integration testing, and training.
 Additional sandbox/staging instances can be purchased separately as an optional add-on.